 Here are a few of the most recent updates on travel into the state of Maine:

-- Residents of Maine, New Hampshire, Vermont, Connecticut, New York, and New Jersey are able to travel to Maine without testing or quarantine and visit Maine lodging.
+- Residents of Maine, Massachusetts, New Hampshire, and Vermont are able to travel to Maine without testing or quarantine and visit Maine lodging.

 - Those from other states have a few options.
 You can read more on our updates post here.